 Many remodelers and craftspeople are working in the construction and building industries because of the satisfaction they receive from their work.
 While the internal sense of accomplishment at the end of a hard day’s work is not unique to our industry, the feeling of satisfaction is undeniably strong in construction.
 The difficulty of a hard day’s work quickly fades away in the warm glow of accomplishment.
 “If you do what you love, you’ll never work a day in your life,” Marc Anthony.
 There are countless people who are living by this apparent, self-evident truth.

-The growth of the construction and building industries through the past 8-10 years, in Columbus Ohio alone, has seen the birth of many new companies.
+The growth of the construction and building industries through the past 10 years, in Columbus Ohio alone, has seen the birth of many new companies.
 In reality, many of the people who own these companies own jobs in the construction industry but do not own a construction or remodeling business.
 Many of these businesses are not fully developed and will probably not weather an economic downturn when it arises.
 For more on this subject read “Do You Own Your Business or Do You Own a Job” by Aaron Enfinger, CR, COO of The Cleary Company Remodel-Design-Build in Qualified Remodeler magazine.

 Pros vs Cons of Owning a Remodeling Business

 Currently, seven former remodeling and design business owners now work for The Cleary Company and the number keeps growing!
 Our Team is blessed to have their passion and expertise and they too feel the same about having the support of a team of people with which to collaborate.
-We recently interviewed 5 of them to get a better understanding of why so many former remodeling business owners choose our Team.
+We recently interviewed 3 of them to get a better understanding of why many former remodeling business owners choose our Team.

 • Laura Watson, ASID, UDCP – Design Manager (2009)